 1. Get Rid of Anything Unnecessary

-When moving long distance, moving space is extremely valuable, so homeowners need to ensure that they’re only taking the things that they truly want and need.
+When moving long-distance, moving space is extremely valuable, so homeowners need to ensure that they’re only taking the things that they truly want and need.
+Decluttering is typically item number one on a moving checklist.
 When packing up everything to go, homeowners should be sifting through all of their things and separating what they don’t want in order to either sell it, donate it, or throw it out.
 Things that homeowners can usually feel safe getting rid of are things like old clothes, toys that don’t get played with anymore, broken appliances, and so on.

 2. Label All Boxes Clearly